 With the delivery confirmed, Wentz assumed her PayPal refund would quickly follow.
 It didn’t.
 In fact, BerryLook stopped responding to her emails.

 Wentz’s frustrating battle to get her money back was only just beginning.

 Asking PayPal to refund this Facebook shopping excursion

 When BerryLook didn’t send the refund as promised, Wentz said she started digging for information about the company.
-Scrolling through the plethora of scathing reviews, she realized this was something she should have done before her Facebook shopping excursion.
+Scrolling through the plethora of scathing reviews, she realized she should have done this before her Facebook shopping excursion.

 All over Facebook, Wentz found negative review after negative review about BerryLook.

 Now sure that the company did not intend to send her refund, Wentz turned to PayPal for help.
 (We list company contacts for PayPal in the Elliott Advocacy database compiled by our research team.)

 PayPal allows its users to dispute transactions gone wrong through its resolution center.

 If you purchased something and would like a refund because you haven’t received it, or it’s not as described, you can file a dispute in our Resolution Center to start the process of getting your money back.

 You have 180 days from the transaction date to initiate a dispute.
 (PayPal terms and conditions)